Genetic Testing

 2. The test sample is placed in a tube and shipped to a genetic testing lab for analysis.
 Embryos remain at the Fertility Centers of Illinois IVF center.

-3. Testing results are sent within 10-14 days to your physician in a genetic report.
+3. Testing results are sent a couple weeks later to your physician in a genetic report.
 Your physician will call to discuss the results and next steps.

 4. The embryo(s) with the highest genetic quality are identified and one is transferred to the uterus.
-The transfer will occur in the following cycle.
-Patients receive medications to optimize the uterine lining and receptivity
+Embryos are safely frozen until a frozen embryo transfer can be scheduled.
+Patients receive medications to optimize the uterine lining and receptivity.

 Who Should Do Genetic Testing?